Everything You Need to Know

 To Bring to Camp

-- Lunch (Dairy or Vegetarian) or Pre-Order Lunch through our Kosher caterer
+- Lunch (dairy/parve, fish or vegetarian) or pre-order lunch through our kosher caterer

 Please label all clothing, water bottles, bathing suits and towels with the first and last name of your camper.
 This helps us return any lost articles back to you.